wh0cares1/wh0cares1.github.io/_posts/2023-05-01-pointer-from-memory-allocation-perspective.md

 func(&a); // After the function call, a will be NULL
 ```

+Utilizing a pointer to a pointer allows us to directly edit a pointer variable rather than returning a modified value or utilizing a global variable.
+It allows you to modify the value of a pointer in the calling function.

 ### Pointer to Structure
 Structures (also known as structs) are a means to gather together multiple related variables in one location.
 Each variable in the structure is referred to as a structure member.
 A structure, unlike an array, may hold a wide range of data types (int, float, char, and so on).